New 2021 DS 9 saloon gets price tag of £40,615

 Design, platform and dimensions

-The DS 9 is designed as a fastback but resembles a traditional three-box saloon.
+The DS 9 is designed as a fastback but resembles a traditional saloon.
 At the front, the styling is reminiscent of the current DS 3 and DS 7 Crossback models thanks to a large 3D diamond-mesh grille.
-This is also the case with the vertically arranged daytime running lights on the front bumper.
-DS ‘Active LED Vision’ headlights are also fitted.
+Vertical LED running lights and DS ‘Active LED Vision’ headlights are also fitted.

 The rest of the exterior design is a mixture of modern and classic design elements, including chrome trim along the bonnet towards the windscreen.
 The high-mounted rear indicators on the C-pillars are a clear tribute to those of the original Citroen DS of the 1950s, the car that the brand is named after.

 There’s a full-width third brake light and 3D diamond-pattern LED rear lights that are a similar design to existing DS models, while chrome detailing and smooth bumpers also feature.
-The side profile mixes smooth curves and a strong sharp line running from the tail lights towards the headlights.
+The side profile mixes smooth curves and a sharpened line running the full length of the car.
 The door handles are flush fitting and the car has a two-tone black roof and door mirrors.

 The design of the dashboard and interior is familiar from the DS7.
 There are minor differences, however, including the storage area beneath the infotainment display, the air vents and the door panels.

-Given the 2.9-metre wheelbase, passengers in the rear should have plenty of legroom.
+Thanks to the car’s substantial 2.9m wheelbase (the distance between the front and rear wheels), passengers in the rear should have plenty of legroom.
 The rear seats will be available with a massage function and heating and cooling.